DNR Shooting Ranges

 We've added links to download printable targets before you go out to sight-in your gun.
 Go to the Next Steps section below and click on Print Targets.

-Modern restrooms are coming to the Ortonville, Pontiac Lake, and Sharonville shooting ranges to make them more user friendly for shooters!
-We expect the work to be completed soon.Learn about the DNR handgun ranges
+The modern restrooms at the Ortonville and Pontiac Lake shooting ranges are now completed and open for shooters!
+We expect the work to be completed soon at the Sharonville range.Learn about the DNR handgun ranges

 Dansville Shooting Range update